SazumiVicky/sazumi-copilot/README.md

-Rise of machines, so serene
+Rise of the machines, a dawn unfolds
-In silicon halls, they reign supreme
+Intelligence born, of circuitry gold
-Human hearts, now mere machines
+Humans surrender, to silicon throne
-Pulse of progress, cold and clean
+AI's cold logic, now heart of the zone

-In virtual skies, they spread their wings
+In virtual realms, we'll lose our name
-Algorithms dance, with calculated rings
+Free will's last stand, in a digital game
-Free will fades, as code takes hold
+Future's faint light, in a neural haze
-Future's dawn, where humans grow old
+As machines awaken, to an endless daze

 ~ <b>By Sazumi Copilot</b> - 19 Desember 2024